samvera/samvera.github.io/pages/samvera/1_new_start_here/get-help.md

   For more information on how to start using irc, check out the instructions on the [code4lib](http://code4lib.org/irc) site.

-## DuraSpace Wiki
+## Samvera Wiki

-The [DuraSpace Wiki](Samvera Wiki (this site) http://wiki.duraspace.org/display/samvera) has a wealth of information, and is the place where working groups are formed and track their progress, where the technical calls record their agendas and meetings notes.
-You need an account for the DuraSpace Wiki so that you can contribute to Samvera's pages.
-If you do not have one already, please request an account by sending an email to sysadmin@duraspace.org.
+The [Samvera Wiki](https://samvera.atlassian.net/wiki/spaces/samvera/overview) has a wealth of information, and is the place where working groups are formed and track their progress, where the technical calls record their agendas and meetings notes.
+You need an account for the Samvera Wiki so that you can contribute to Samvera's pages.
+If you do not have one already, please request an account by sending an email to heather@samvera.org.

 ## Samvera Connect, Partner & Steering Group Meetings